autowarefoundation/autoware.universe/planning/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 If above parameter is `true`, this module reverts avoidance path when following conditions are met.

-- all targe objects have gone.
+- all target objects have gone.
 - the ego vehicle hasn't initiated avoidance maneuver yet.

 ![fig](./images/cancel/cancel.png)